 - If the installer offers you the choice between installing on Macintosh HD or Macintosh HD - Data, choose Macintosh HD.

 - Allow installation to complete without putting your Mac to sleep or closing its lid.
 Your Mac might restart and show a progress bar several times, and the screen might be empty for minutes at a time.

 After installation is complete, your Mac might restart to a setup assistant.
 If you're selling, trading in, or giving away your Mac, press Command-Q to quit the assistant without completing setup.
 Then click Shut Down.
 When the new owner starts up the Mac, they can use their own information to complete setup.

 When you install macOS from Recovery, you get the current version of the most recently installed macOS, with some exceptions:

-- On an Intel-based Mac: If you use Shift-Option-Command-R during startup, you'll be offered the macOS that came with your Mac, or the closest version that is still available.
-If you use Option-Command-R during startup, in most cases you'll be offered the latest macOS that is compatible with your Mac.
-Otherwise you'll be offered the macOS that came with your Mac, or the closest version that is still available.
+- On an Intel-based Mac, you can use Shift-Option-Command-R during startup to be offered the macOS that came with your Mac, or the closest version still available.
+Or you can use Option-Command-R during startup to be offered either the latest macOS that is compatible with your Mac, or in some cases the macOS that came with your Mac or the closest version still available.

 You can also use these methods to install macOS, if the macOS is compatible with your Mac: